 Create parallel apps: If you have both work and personal accounts for various social and messenger apps, it can be really frustrating to keep switching between them.
 With parallel apps you can clone Facebook, Messenger, WhatsApp, Twitter and Instagram among others and have an app for each account.

-Change which apps show full screen: With the 19:9 ratio display, some apps might not display correctly.
+Change which apps show full screen: With the longer ratio display on both the 6 and 6T, some apps might not display correctly.
 To change that, head to Settings > Display > App display in full screen and choose which apps you want in Fullscreen mode or Default mode.

 Change number of app columns: Tap and hold on the home screen wallpaper and hit "Home settings" and then "Home screen layout".
 Now you can choose whether you want three, four or five columns of apps on the home screen.